Episode 144. Crazy News Stories from 'The Times' Publication

 Just look at this 80-year-old guy.

-Because we know you care about those.
+Pretend he's a baby because we know you care about those.

 In the arms of an age.

-Every day, every day, Microsoft Xbox peep spokespeople are mistreated because they have to give you shitty news.
+Every day, every day, Microsoft Xbox spokespeople are mistreated because they have to give you shitty news.

 Little test tube babies.